ndtoan96/sudoku-solver/README.md

 # sudoku-solver
-A simple program written in Rust to solve tradition sudoku.
+A simple console program written in Rust to solve tradition sudoku.